At Bure Valley School, we pride ourselves on providing an engaging, broad and balanced curriculum.

-- Sport: pupils in all year groups participate in a range of competitive sports against other schools in the cluster and across Norfolk.
-Last year 58% of pupils represented the school in a sporting activity of some kind.
-68% of pupils worked with specialist sports coaches.
-Both of these are funded through our sports premium funding.
+Sport: Pupils in all year groups participate in a range of competitive sports against other schools in the cluster and from across Norfolk.

 Knowledge is at the heart of our curriculum and the direction in which we continue to aim.
 See the further reading section for a list of research which underpins this.

 Currently, each subject has a set of core knowledge which pupils are explicitly taught.
-Our approach is beginning to build in spaced retrieval practice, low-stakes testing and lots of repeated practice through drilling.
-This is our main area for improvement in curriculum this year.
+We look to build in opportunities for spaced retrieval practice, low-stakes testing and lots of repeated practice through drilling.

-All core knowledge is available to pupils and parents via the school website.
+Our core knowledge material is available to pupils and parents via the school website.
 Additionally, maths and English core knowledge is in the back of pupil planners for ease of reference.
-We will also create, this year, core knowledge organisers for all subjects.
-These will be documents which pupils will be able to use to keep track of the knowledge they need and how they are doing in terms of learning it.
+We aspire to have develop knowledge organisers to support the delivery of some subjects.

 Pupils have access to an app called Quizlet, which allows them to learn and recall core knowledge in all subject areas – in a fun, interactive manner.
-This is in conjunctions with students using the same app at AHS, which provides continuity.
+This is in conjunctions with students using the same app at AHS, which provides continuity for our children and their families.

-Our approach to the curriculum is gaining positive interest from other schools in the cluster and county.
-Colleagues from other schools are asking for us to share our work, particularly around core knowledge and assessment of non-core subjects, with them.
+Our approach to the curriculum is gaining positive interest from local schools and from schools across the county.
+Colleagues are asking for us to share our work around core knowledge and the use of low stakes retrieval practice as a learning strategy and assessment tool.

-Our curriculum is enhanced by termly family learning days, organised in conjunction with the federation team.
-These occasions are well attended by parents, carers and members of extended family and have recently included, a wellbeing event, making balloon powered vehicles to race and will this year see a local author and storyteller coming in to work with families.
+Our curriculum is enhanced by termly family learning days and three school parent association (SPA) events across the year.
+These occasions are well attended by parents, carers and members of extended family and have recently included, a wellbeing event, making balloon powered vehicles to race, a local author and storyteller coming in to work with families and will this year see the whole school making kites to fly.

-Other features of our broad and balanced curriculum include, first aid training for every pupil in the school from the Emergency First Responders team.
-Regular visits to Tesco to learn about where our food comes from and how we can eat healthily.
+Other features of our broad and balanced curriculum have included, first aid training for every pupil in the school from the Emergency First Responders team.
+Regular visits to Tesco, local stores and farms to learn about where our food comes from, and how we can eat healthily.
 In addition to this, we have developed close links with the Aylsham heritage centre, where classes can visit to find out first-hand about our local history.
 This link has also included pupils from Bure Valley creating the Heritage centre website.

-As a school our curriculum is also enhanced by our active Friends association.
-This link allows our pupils to work together to raise money for our school and other great causes, thus providing them with a strong sense of global and local responsibility.
+Our curriculum is also enhanced by our active Friends association - the Friends of BVS.
+This link allows our pupils to work together to raise money for our school and for other great causes, thus providing them with a strong sense of global and local responsibility.

 Our curriculum is designed to fit with our school values of Care, Creativity and Challenge.